AFTER THE TATTOO

 Yes, tattooing is safe providing you go to a reputable tattoo artist.
 Tattooing has been around for thousands of years and is a natural thing for humans to want to do!

 In order to operate in the UK, a tattoo artist would need to have a license to work and their premises would need to be inspected by a health inspector from the local council.
-At Folkvangr Tattoo, we operate to the highest hygiene standards and all artists or apprentices have been trained to the same specification.
+At Folkvangr Tattoo, we operate to the highest hygiene and local council licensing standards.